ignivalancy/Meteor-GraphQL-Starter/README.md

-# Meteor + Apollo boilerplate
+# Todo App GraphQL

-A simple kit to start experimenting with Apollo, Meteor and React.
+A simple kit to start GraphQL experimenting with Apollo, Meteor and React.

 ### Includes
 - GraphQL server running with Express bound to the Meteor app